Sinister Wisdom: Journal contents and scope

-History and mandate
+History

-In 1976, Catherine Nicholson and Harriet Ellenberger (Desmoines), two lesbians from Charlotte, North Carolina, attended a lesbian writing workshop in Knoxville, Tennessee, with the idea of a lesbian literary journal already in mind.
-Predecessors in the lesbian literary realm such as The Ladder and the Amazon Quarterly inspired Nicholson and Ellenberger (Desmoines) to create their own journal for Southern lesbians.
-After attending the workshop, Nicholson and Ellenberger (Desmoines) submitted a leaflet calling for any lesbian writing to be part of a new journal.
-Ellenberger in particular called for "revolution, reversal, and transformation" and wanted a place that was outside of the patriarchal realm for lesbians to communicate and express themselves.
-Sinister Wisdom was named after novelist and later Sinister Wisdom contributor Joanna Russ' novel The Female Man.
+In 1976, Catherine Nicholson and Harriet Ellenberger (also known as Harriet Desmoines), two lesbians from Charlotte, North Carolina, attended a lesbian writing workshop in Knoxville, Tennessee, with the idea of a lesbian literary journal already in mind.
+Nicholson and Ellenberger had been inspired by earlier lesbian publications such as The Ladder and Amazon Quarterly to create their own journal for Southern lesbians.
+After attending the workshop, Nicholson and Ellenberger created a leaflet advertising the new journal and putting out an open call for submissions.
+Ellenberger in particular called for "revolution, reversal, and transformation" and wanted a place that was outside the patriarchal realm for lesbians to communicate and express themselves.
+Sinister Wisdom was named after novelist and later Sinister Wisdom contributor Joanna Russ's novel The Female Man.
 "Sinister" in this context means "on the left side", which is in direct contrast with the "right": the patriarchal, "rational" values that dominate society and seek to oppress the left.

-Ellenberger (Desmoines) writes in her first "Notes for a Magazine": The Law of the Fathers equates "right-over-left, white-over-black, heterosexual-over-homosexual, and male-over-female with good-over-evil."
+In her first "Notes for a Magazine" editorial column, Ellenberger wrote: The Law of the Fathers equates "right-over-left, white-over-black, heterosexual-over-homosexual, and male-over-female with good-over-evil."
 Sinister Wisdom turns these patriarchal values upside down as a necessary prelude to creating our own.
-Ellenberger (Desmoines) believed that lesbians writing and publishing for lesbians outside of the traditional, patriarchal realm was the best way to connect to their audience.
-In addition to separatist content, the journal utilized the talents, time, and money of only women in a grassroots approach.
-This went against the publishing business that was mostly controlled by men.
+Ellenberger believed that lesbians writing and publishing for lesbians outside the traditional, patriarchal realm was the best way to connect to their audience.
+Her ideas aligned with lesbian feminism and the women in print movement.
+June Arnold, founder of feminist press Daughters, Inc., and organizer of the 1976 Women in Print Conference, supported the creation of Sinister Wisdom and may have helped fund the journal.
+In addition to separatist content, the journal took a grassroots approach and utilized only the talents, time, and money of women.
+This was in deliberate opposition to the mainstream press and publishing industries, which were dominated by men.

-In July 1976, the first issue of Sinister Wisdom was released and was well received.
-Nicholson and Ellenberger (Desmoines) were the editors.
-The journal promised three issues a year with subscriptions costing $4.50.
-The journal's first issue did not have a theme; the contents received for the issue were submitted on the basis of the original leaflet made by Nicholson and Ellenberger (Desmoines) and are thus diverse in subject and style.
-The second issue called for submissions pertaining to the overall theme of Lesbian Writing and Publishing and was released in the fall of 1976.
-The publication of the third issue in the spring of 1977 marked Sinister Wisdom's first year, and while Nicholson, Ellenberger (Desmoines), and their team still asked in every issue for more subscriptions and submissions, the journal could continue.
+The first issue of Sinister Wisdom, edited by Nicholson and Ellenberger, was released on July 4, 1976.
+The journal promised three issues a year, with subscriptions costing $4.50.
+The journal's first issue did not have a theme; because of the open call for submissions, the contents were diverse in subject and style.